Securely document compassionate leave here.Absences with Personio

 What Is Special Leave?

 Special leave is the term used for time off given to employees, by employers, for a range of extenuating circumstances.
 This could include paid time off (PTO) or unpaid leave, and is typically in addition to annual leave.

 We can’t have a conversation surrounding compassionate or bereavement leave without considering special leave.
 In short, special leave is leave that encompasses each of these, as well as other situations that could affect an employee’s ability to be present at work.

 Do You Need A Special Leave Policy?

-The idea here is to ensure that organizations have the opportunity to make clear what is available to employees, and what they should do in the event of these emergency requests.
+A special leave policy offers a framework for employees to request time off in the event of something unanticipated or unexpected.
+This is to ensure that organisations have the opportunity to make clear what is available to employees and what they should do in the event of emergency requests.
+Most organisations should definitely have one.

 Special Leave Examples